kilburn/CameraReadyBuilder/Readme.md

 3. Give it execution permission
 4. Run it (you can do this as many times as you want/need)

-Running the utility:
+Running the utility from a terminal:

-    cd Directory/Where/The/Sources/Are
+    $ cd Directory/Where/The/Sources/Are
-    chmod +x cameraReadyBuilder.sh
+    $ chmod +x cameraReadyBuilder.sh
-    ./cameraReadyBuilder.sh
+    $ ./cameraReadyBuilder.sh